The riskiest and safest places to be as states lift coronavirus restrictions, according to a biologist

 After that, being "outdoors with another family" begins to invite risk.

-The third-highest risk situation is being indoors, and the "most risky" situation according to Bromage is "a situation where you're indoors with lots of people and poor air flow."
+A higher risk situation is being indoors, and the "most risky" situation, according to Bromage, is "a situation where you're indoors with lots of people and poor air flow."

 "That is just a recipe for virus transmission," he said.